 A Note About Errors Using Make Stream Lines

 When comparing the output against a Hillshade or DEM, you will notice that most of the stream lines created by the Make Stream Lines tool will match up with areas appearing to be stream beds.
 However, you may also notice that some lines diverge slightly from the actual stream bed (Figure 30).
 Recall how the Calculate Flow Direction tool uses a Depressionless DEM to fill in sinks and other errors on the original DEM that would prevent a stream network from being able to be created.
 Occasionally, this process may also inadvertently fill in streams that are less defined, although this usually only happens with first order streams.
 Unfortunately, there is no way to automatically correct this.
+You can however, fix them manually.
+See How to Properly Edit Stream Lines (**Important**) below on how to do this properly.